Lee Anna Simmons

 Adults, children and adolescents attend therapy with me and I also provide supervision for social workers and therapists individually and in small groups.

-I am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor, by the ICO in data protection and EMDR UK & Ireland and EMDR Europe as an EMDR practitioner.
+I am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor, by the ICO in data protection and EMDR UK & Ireland and EMDR Europe as an accredited EMDR practitioner; also trained in EMDR for groups, with recent trauma and with children and adolescents.
 I have confidentiality agreements with all clients and colleagues.

 Training, qualifications & experience